When the board asks about your security posture, what do you show them?

 Consultant dependency is expensive and inconsistent.

-A Big 4 maturity assessment costs $40,000-$80,000 and takes 4-8 weeks.
+A Big 4 maturity assessment is expensive and slow.
 The methodology varies by firm, by partner, sometimes by consultant.
 You can't compare this quarter's results to last quarter's because different people assessed you differently.
 And when the partner who "understood your business" leaves, you start from scratch.

 Not just findings—a prioritised roadmap to fix them.